 Column (3) adds additional controls for employment, renter status, mortality and health, as well as the interest rate.
 These additional controls that capture possible non-separabilities and macroeconomic differences between the two countries once again do not appear to explain the different rates of decline.
 Declines in rates of employment and increases in the proportion of renters within each group are both associated with lower spending growth.
 The faster employment declines in the UK shown in Figure 4 therefore help account for some of the differences between the countries.
 However, the effect of this on the unexplained element of the cross-country difference is offset by the larger increase in the proportion of renters in the US which other things equal imply faster spending declines there than the UK.
-Overall the unexplained component of the spending difference with these controls is around 0.75 percentage points.
+Overall the unexplained component of the spending difference increases to 0.8 percentage points.
 Column (4) shows results for an IV version of the model in column (3).
 This reduces the size of the employment and renter coefficients but again only serves to increase the magnitude of the unexplained difference between the countries.

-In column (5) take the specification used in column (3) but remove medical expenditures.
-While this does not have a large effect on individual coefficients, the unexplained difference in the spending growth between the two countries falls to 0.11 percentage points and is no longer significant.
+In column (5) we remove medical expenditures.
+While this does not have a large effect on individual coefficients, the unexplained difference in the spending growth between the two countries falls to 0.4 percentage points and is no longer significant.